mjwebblue/blue-quickjs/docs/host-call-abi.md

 - Manifest-declared `err.code` values map to their manifest `tag` as usual; the two codes above are reserved for transport/envelope failures and are **not** driven by the manifest.
 - Manifest tooling/validation MUST reject manifests that attempt to declare `HOST_TRANSPORT` or `HOST_ENVELOPE_INVALID` in `error_codes`.

+> Implementation note: until T-039 wires the final HostError surface, the VM temporarily surfaces transport/envelope failures as `TypeError` in tests; the shape above is the intended end state.

 ### Reentrancy and scheduling

 - `host_call` is **synchronous** and **non-reentrant**.
 The host must not: